 Salamander Trust is delighted that we were funded by the MAC AIDS Fund to deliver training workshops with our partners, Personal Initiative for Positive Empowerment (PIPE) in Kenya and UNYPA in Uganda, for women living with HIV who will become ‘Mentor Mothers’.

-Women living with HIV will be trained and skilled up as ‘Mentor Mothers’ to support other women living with HIV, around them.
-Each training will be delivered over 3 days.
+Women living with HIV have been trained and skilled up as ‘Mentor Mothers’ to support other women living with HIV, around them.
+Each training was delivered over 3 days.

-The trained ‘Mentor Mothers’ will then be able to support expectant mothers (and those planning to conceive) to feel that they are in the driving seat in relation to these 4 issues.
+The trained ‘Mentor Mothers’ will now be able to support expectant mothers (and those planning to conceive) to feel that they are in the driving seat in relation to these 4 issues.